alu99/TardyGram/README.md

 # tardygram
-A printer enabled Twitter bot
+A dot matrix printing Twitter bot

 TardyGram is a Twitter bot project I worked on throughout the summer after my sophomore year of high school.
 There are 3 components to TardyGram: